lindenb/jvarkit/docs/SetFileTools.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
-    -J, --jobs
-      number of clusters. (or specify --size)
-      Default: -1
     --min-variants-per-setfile
       when using vcf, only keep the setfile is there are at least 'x' overlapping variants.